Implementing Active Learning

 This webpage provides resources on how to incorporate active learning into your teaching and information about existing active learning spaces at USF.

-Learn more about pedagogical techniques and activities you can implement in your classroom, adaptive learning spaces available at USF, and educational technologies supported at USF.
+Learn more about pedagogical techniques and activities you can implement and how Instructional Design can help transform your classroom.

 Introducing active learning in your classroom does not require a dramatic overhaul of your current course!
 Individual exercises allow for assessing student learning through short quizzes and writing assignment.